 On a breezy autumn evening at Roseville Juniors Rugby Club, kids were tackling, dogs were bounding and parents were sizzling sausages.
 The sense of community was palpable with grassroots rugby being at its most vibrant.

 The reason for all the action?
-Roseville Juniors were scoring a $3,000 cheque for outperforming another 360-odd clubs in AGL’s Power to Play fundraising program in 2016, an initiative that’s bringing much-needed funds to rugby union clubs right across New South Wales.
+Roseville Juniors were scoring a $3,000 cheque for outperforming 360-odd clubs in AGL’s Power to Play fundraising program in 2016, an initiative that brought much-needed funds to rugby union clubs across New South Wales.

 There to run a series of training drills for over 70 ecstatic juniors from Roseville teams were NSW Waratahs stars Michael Wells and Andrew Kellaway.